How and why HMRC raises assessments, applies penalties and charges interest.

 - evade duty

-We may apply a penalty of up to 30% of potential lost revenue, if we’ve sent you an assessment that’s not enough and you don’t tell us.
+We may apply a penalty of up to 30% of potential lost revenue, if we’ve sent you an assessment that is not enough and you do not tell us.

 - produce records